Buying Responses with SurveyMonkey Audience

 You can buy a SurveyMonkey Audience panel if you need people to take your survey.
 Target the types of people you want to hear from based on specific attributes, like country, gender, age, income, employment status, and more.

 There are three main steps to launching your own SurveyMonkey Audience project:

 TIP!
 Watch our SurveyMonkey Audience video tutorials to see an example project from start to finish.

-You can buy SurveyMonkey Audience in any country where we offer SurveyMonkey.
-However, if your billing country is Brazil or Russia, you won’t be able to see or buy Audience due to technical billing limitations.
+You can buy SurveyMonkey Audience in countries where we offer SurveyMonkey.
+However, certain billing countries can't buy Audience due to technical billing limitations.